AlgoGraph/Queuing-theory/README.md

 - AE:
     - eval validations:
         - the "//" in eval (Done)
             - possible solution:
                 - regex to detect it and replace all of them by one
         - eval doesn't handle zeros on the left > ex.
 "03" (Done)
     - Visualization refactoring  (Done)
     - for DD1k when lambda and mu are entered > check if lambda > mu and disable M ^_^ (Done)
 - AM:
-    - all the slides examples should pass
+    - Redo stuff you have deleted by mistake
+    - reorganize testcases in describe
     - the design
+    - add the problem of WQ,mu,